ibm-cloud-docs/openwhisk/openwhisk_reference.md

 {{site.data.keyword.openwhisk_short}} JavaScript actions run in a Node.js runtime.

-Actions written in JavaScript must be confined to a single file.
-The file can contain multiple functions but by convention a function called `main` must exist and is the one called when the action is invoked.
-For example, the following is an example of an action with multiple functions.
+Actions that are written in JavaScript must be confined to a single file.
+The file can contain multiple functions, but by convention, a function that is called `main` must exist, and is the one called when the action is invoked.
+For example, the following example shows an action with multiple functions.

 ```
 function main() {